CARTAvis/carta-archived/README.md

 The main code repo of Casa is https://svn.cv.nrao.edu/svn/casa/trunk/

-There are some main submodule:
+There are some main submodule

-1. casacore: svn external of the above url.
+1. casacore: in trunk, svn external of the above url.
 It is in GitHub and also can be cloned by Git (GitHub supplies svn). https://github.com/casacore/casacore
 2. code (reply on casacore)
 3. gcwrap
-4. others...
+4. asap (in trunk, it uses svn external)

 We only use `casacore` and `code`.
 Regarding `code`, we mainly use `code/imageanalysis`.